| Space Cable |

 study and supporting mathematical reasoning (see published papers)

-that shows it can be built with today’s materials by extending known
+can be built with today’s materials by extending known

 techniques.
 The Environment